 - Use cloth bags, compostable paper, or bees wax wraps for sandwiches and snacks.

 - Try eco-friendly ice packs.

 - Use a reusable water bottle for beverages.

 Though prepackaged snacks and drinks are an appealing way to save time before the school run hustle, single-use items are not only more expensive but also contain extra sugar, preservatives, and additives AND the packaging is often not recyclable.
 Consider packing your own snacks in reusable containers.
 Buy dried fruit in bulk, make homemade granola bars, and cut up fresh fruits and veggies.

 Here are some great easy, quick homemade snack/lunch options

 Explain to your kids why you’re making sustainable choices.

 Making these changes is an excellent start, but it will go a longer way by using this opportunity to explain to your kiddies why these choices have a positive impact on our planet.
 Teach kids to look after and value what they have.
 We don’t live in a disposable world; items produced now will live on for hundreds of years once they leave your possession.
 Invest in items designed to be reused and create a circular economy.

-Take the time to explain about the impact plastic and toxic chemicals have on the environment.
-Most kids have a true affinity to nature and wildlife, and the realities of global plastic pollution may ignite your children’s interest to become sustainable, eco warriors!
-This could lead into conversations about climate change or inspire your family to make other changes to reduce your waste!
+Take the time to explain the impact plastic and toxic chemicals have on the environment.
+Most kids have a true affinity to nature and wildlife, and the realities of global plastic pollution may ignite your children’s interest in becoming sustainable, eco-warriors!
+This could lead to conversations about climate change or inspire your family to make other changes to reduce your waste!